dabrahams/standard/README.md

     - Otherwise:

-        - If `ls` is not the lexical scope of a module declaration, the search returns the result of an unqualified lookup from the innermost scope that contains `ls`.
+        - If `ls` is not the lexical scope of a module declaration, the search returns the result of an unqualified lookup for `n` from the innermost scope that contains `ls`.

-        - If `ls` is the lexical scope of a module declaration other than the Val standard library, the search returns the result of an unqualified lookup from the module declaration of the Val standard library.
+        - If `ls` is the lexical scope of a module declaration other than the Val standard library, the search returns the result of an unqualified lookup for `n` from the module declaration of the Val standard library.

         - If `ls` is the lexical scope of the Val standard library, the search fails.

+### 3.3.2.
+Qualified lookup

+#### In a type scope

+1. A qualified lookup for a name `n` in a type scope `ls` succeeds and returns an entity `e` if an only if:

+    1. `n` is introduced in the declaration space of `ls` and denotes an entity `e`, or

+    2. `ls` is the lexical scope of a type declaration `td` that declares conformance to a trait `T` such that a qualified lookup for `n` in the lexical scope of the declaration of `T` succeeds and returns `e`, or

+    3. `ls` is the lexical scope of a type declaration `td` and there exists an extension of the declared type declared by `td` that declares conformance to a trait `T` such that a qualified lookup for `n` int the lexical scope of the declaration of `T` succeeds and returns `e`, or

+    4. `ls` is the lexical scope of an extension declaration `ed` for a type `A` such that a qualified lookup for `n` in the lexical scope of the declaration of `A` succeeds and returns `e`.

 ## 3.4.
 Objects